JonatasFontele/pokemon-pygame/README.md

 # pokemon-pygame
-Make a simple pokémon game with pygame just for testing
+Making a simple pokémon game with pygame just for testing